(Discussion with Dave from Phoenix (of LibChrist) on the subject of WHY don't Christians Study).

 problem since all were married and men could have all the sexual variety they wanted dependent only on how many wives they

 The family was highly regarded as a social unit for retaining the family heritage (mans side).
 Sex almost certainly produced

 children with no birth control.
 The traditional practices of multiple wives and breeders distracted from the work of building the

-work of the Church.
-I think it is interesting that Jesus said nothing about male monogamous relationships, only Paul in his
+of the Church.
+I think it is interesting that Jesus said nothing about male monogamous relationships, only Paul in his building of

 In today's culture where we don't marry at 13 and die at 30.
 We have plenty of time to do Gods work.
 Marriage is certainly not